pratikmundokar/pratikmundokar/README.md

 ## I'm a Developer and a Learner!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Angular.
 - 👯 I’m looking to collaborate on any Project
 - 📫 How to reach me :)
       Email- pratikmundokar18@gmail.com
+- ⚡ Areas of Interest - Full Stack
 - ⚡ Fun fact: I love to run, swim, play Cricket